Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

   * Using the hosted UI, you have a foundation for integration with social logins, OIDC or SAML
   * Can customize with a custom logo, custom CSS, and the URL(not the underlying JavaScript)

+!!! tip

+    Groups can be created with Amazon Cognito user pools to manage permissions to different types of users.
+    While accessing the application, users get authenticated by Amazon Cognito user pool.
+    **Users in separate groups in Cognito will be mapped to separate IAM roles & receive tokens.**
+    These tokens are validated by API Gateway for granting access to application or to backend Lambda function.

 #### Cognito Identity Pools (Federated Identity)

-* Get identities for “users” so they obtain temporary AWS credentials
+* Get identities for "users" so they obtain temporary AWS credentials
 * Your identity pool (e.g identity source) can include:
   * Public Providers (Login with Amazon, Facebook, Google, Apple)
   * Users in an Amazon Cognito user pool